CHRISTMAS IN JULY AROUND THE WORLD

 CHRISTMAS IN JULY IN SOUTH AFRICA

-Whereas a Christmas in July in Kruger?
-It’s the perfect time for wildlife viewing as the foliage has died back making it easier to spot the animals of Kruger.
+Whereas a safari in July in Kruger for example, is the perfect time for wildlife viewing as the foliage has died back making it easier to spot the animals of Kruger.
 I’d pass up the snow in the mountains to do a self-drive through Kruger, any day.

-We spent July and August 2020, in Klaserie Nature Reserve, Greater Kruger, amongst the South African wilderness.
+We have spent a few months in Klaserie Nature Reserve, Greater Kruger, amongst the South African wilderness.
 Where the magic of Santa was replaced by the magic myriad of wildlife and those eight tiny reindeer by hundreds of impala, kudu and the tiniest antelope I’ve ever seen, the steenbok.

 CHRISTMAS IN JULY IN THE UNITED STATES

-However, I do find it less easy to understand why this celebration also happens in the Northern hemisphere countries.
-The hype for Christmas in July certainly seems quite widespread across the United States.
+But I do find it less easy to understand why this celebration also happens in the Northern Hemisphere countries.
+The hype for this July Christmas certainly seems quite widespread across the United States.
 However, I get the impression that it is based predominantly on retail sales and is also a great excuse to party.

-Also, for those who love Christmas, they get to have a double helping – and who wouldn’t want that?
+Also, those who love Christmas, get to have a double helping – and who wouldn’t want that?